Phortica variegata

 Phortica variegata (also known as the "variegated fruit fly") is a species of vinegar fly in the family Drosophilidae.
-Phortica and related fly species are perhaps best known for their behaviour of feeding on the lacrimal secretions of mammals (mammalian tear duct secretions).
+Phortica and related fly species are perhaps best known for their behaviour of feeding on the lacrimal secretions (lachryphagy) of mammals.
 As a consequence of this behaviour, P. variegata can serve as a vector of Thelazia callipaeda roundworms.

 The species was first described as Amiota variegata (Fallén, 1823), but has since been clarified as a member of the Phortica genus.